-VI.
-The Role of the Materials Share
+7.6 The Role of the Materials Share

-It might be worthwhile to hypothesize as to the determinants of cross-category and within-category variation in the magnitude of markup ratios.
+It might be worthwhile to hypothesize as to the determinants of crosscategory and within-category variation in the magnitude of markup ratios.
 Consider first the within-category variation.
 In most categories, we find that more heavily branded and well-known products achieve higher markups.
-For example, Kellog's Corn Flakes, Nabisco Premium Saltine crackers, Crest, Coca-Cola Classic, Motts Apple Juice, Nutter Butter Peanut Butter, Nabisco Ritz Crackers, Kraft Cream Cheese, Dawn Lemon dish detergent, Bounce Single Scented fabric softener, etc., which have the highest markups within respective categories, all are heavily advertised and widely recognized nationally branded products.
+For example, Kellogg's corn flakes, Nabisco Premium saltine crackers, Crest toothpaste, Coca-Cola Classic, Motts apple juice, Nutter Butter peanut butter, Nabisco Ritz crackers, Kraft cream cheese, Dawn lemon dish detergent, Bounce single scented fabric softener, and so on, which have the highest markups within respective categories, all are heavily advertised and widely recognized nationally branded products.